briankoser/sfc-listeners-guide/episodes/0217-fox-commits-the-seven-deadly-sins-and-other-news.md

   <q class="matt">I don't remember that.</q>
 </div>

-<q class="archivist inline">I remember</q>
+{% arc %}I remember{% endarc %}

 Take That, Science: SETI chief astronomer predicts we will meet aliens within 25 years

-Ben thinks the next Wes Anderson film is titled "Pest Hotel". <q class="archivist inline">That would be a very different movie</q>
+Ben thinks the next Wes Anderson film is titled "Pest Hotel". {% arc %}That would be a very different movie{% endarc %}